samthomson/covid-planet/readme.md

 #### todo

-- more segmented data for large countries: brazil, russia, india.
+- more segmented data for large countries: brazil, russia, india, US.
+- flags panning along the bottom corresponding to countries.